AtenaAT/Online_price_of_Cryptocurrency/README.md

 # Online_price_of_Cryptocurrency
 Here we can get online price from www.coinlore.com API!

-You need to install some library:
+You need to install :
 1. request (import requests)
   - for getting URL
   - windows: